tusen-ai/TSTTC/readme.md

 # TSTTC for Time-To-Contact estimation.

 ## Introduction
 The TSTTC dataset is a large scale dataset for TTC estimation via monocular images.
 For more details, please refer to our paper on Arxiv.
-To download the dataset and evaluation result on test set, please refer to the [TSTTC](https://open-dataset.tusen.ai/) webpage.
+To download the dataset and evaluate result on test set, please refer to the [TSTTC](https://open-dataset.tusen.ai/) webpage.

 ## Dataset Sturcture